Dlut-lab-zmn/SGG_Attack/README.md

 Title: Adversarial Attacks on Scene Graph Generation

+Abstract: Scene graph generation (SGG) effectively improves semantic understanding of the visual world.
+However, the recent interest of researchers focuses on improving SGG in non-adversarial settings, which raises our curiosity about the robustness of SGG models.
+In this work, we perform the adversarial attack on two typical SGG tasks, Scene Graph Detection (SGDet) and Scene Graph Classification (SGCls).
+Considering the inconsistency between the specified bounding boxes in SGCls and the scene graph selected as the attack target, a bounding box relabeling method is introduced to rebuild a reasonable attack target.
+Then, we propose a two-step weighted attack by removing the predicted objects and relational triples that affect attack performance, which significantly improves the success rate of adversarial attacks on both SGDet and SGCls tasks.
+Extensive experiments demonstrate the effectiveness of the proposed method on five popular SGG models and four adversarial attacks.

 - **This project is based on [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) and [scene graph benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch)**
 - **[Adv_BOX](https://github.com/advboxes/AdvBox/blob/a4ecf3026aa3e125463c513f93c4e2abf92a5120/adversarialbox/attacks/gradient_method.py)**
 - **[Foll_Box](https://github.com/bethgelab/foolbox/blob/1c55ee4d6847247eb50f34dd361ed5cd5b5a10bb/foolbox/attacks/gradient_descent_base.py)**